'Gluten Sensitivity' Has A New Chemical Culprit

 We already know that gluten doesn’t deserve the bad rap it gets from the David Avocado Wolfes of the world, because even the scientist who touched all this off went back and proved he was wrong.
 It wasn’t ever gluten but a family of molecules called FODMAPs that caused the problems.
 While there are, in fact, people who are allergic to gluten, they’re extremely rare.
 So why do some people feel better when they stop eating gluten?

-In some cases, it’s the placebo effect, but in others, there’s measurable medical results.
+In some cases, it’s the placebo effect, but in others, there are measurable medical results.
 Now research reveals that it might be because of fructan.

-Fructan, a sugar molecule that turns up in wheat, barely and other grains (with rice as a notable exception) is fairly common, pretty much everywhere, and, according to new research, might be making you fart.
+Fructan, a sugar molecule that turns up in wheat, barley and other grains (with rice as a notable exception) is fairly common, pretty much everywhere, and, according to new research, might be making you fart.
 Researchers put 59 people who self-reported a gluten sensitivity on a diet that contained either high measures of gluten, high doses of fructan, or neither, and tracked how they felt.
 The results?

 In a randomized, double-blind, placebo-controlled crossover study of individuals with self-reported non-celiac gluten sensitivity, we found fructans to induce symptoms, measured by the gastrointestinal symptom rating scale…